rackerlabs/design-system/_docs/style/text-conventions/external-internal-links.md

 ## General guidelines

-When you add links from a control page to internal or external content, consider the user's context and information needs when deciding whether to open the contents of a link in the current tab, or in another tab.
+Use the [links style]({{site.baseurl}}/style/typography.html#link) for control panel page links.
+Use internal links for navigation.
+Consider the user's context and information needs when you decide how links should behave.

-We recommend that you not open a tab unless it is warranted.
+We recommend that the link does not open a tab unless it is warranted.
 User experience is compromised when a new tab opens unnecessarily.

 - If a link provides supplemental information that is useful to the user in completing the current workflow, and the user expects to return to the current tab, consider opening the content in another tab.
 For example, open help documentation in another tab.
 - If the user wants to change contexts, then open the content in the current tab.
 For example, when the user wants to navigate to a different area of the application, open the link in the current tab.